teejl/the_TeeJ/README.md

 My name is TeeJ.
 Yes it is a nickname.
 My parents weren't cool enough to give me a name like TeeJ, but they did give me the tools to get there.
 Sometimes I like to think I'm the only one in the world that goes by a name like TeeJ.
 If that was the case then my name's uniqueness would guarantee my awesomeness.

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Gone.
+"She never knew a stranger."

+November 17th 2020, my Aunt Kathy passed away.
+It sucked.
+She was my gaurdian angel, and the glue that brought my family together (and some non family as well).
+She took countless number of photos of other people, sometimes not being in the pictures herself.
+If it wasn't for her photos, I wouldn't have known as much about my parents or aunt.
+She was also known to brighten up the room.
+She made strangers feel welcomed.
+She never knew a stranger.
+She was such a remarkable person, and I hope to hold just a fraction of her southern hospitality.

+What I have learned through this is that death brings sadness.
+It is tough to carry this sadness.
+It hits in waves and when it does it feels like someone poking your heart with a thousand needles and putting a 5 lb weight on it.
+However, death also brings people together.
+I have not fealt so connected with my family.
+My loss also makes me realize some of the things I have taken for granted.
+There are so many iconic people in my life that have some of the best qualities.

+I am blessed to have had all the memories I have had with her: from the first day of school to graduation; my first gameboy; countless number of extended hugs; the neverlong battle over the bill; losing the everlong battle over the bill.
+I wish she could have been at my wedding to give me advice.
+I wish I could have taken care of her when she got old.
+I will forever be in debt to her beautiful soul.

+If you are reading this I challenge you to reach out to someone you care about.
+Just say hi and listen what they have to say.
+Share a little piece of Aunt Kathy's love for me.

 ## Fight
 "All my life I had to fight."
 Kendrick Lamar.
 I just want to say this is the best outlook to life.
 Always wanting more, not accepting what others see as the standard.